Concorde Tower

 The Concorde Tower is a 45-floor tower in the Jumeirah Lake Towers Free Zone in Dubai, United Arab Emirates.
 The residential tower, which is estimated to cost US$120 million to construct, has a total structural height of 190 m (623 ft).
 The developer said the building was to be completed in December 2007.
-Due to the force majeure situations, building got completed in February 2009, and ready for use on April 2009.
+Due to the force majeure situations, building got completed in February 2009, and ready for use in April 2009.